denababaie/calculator/README.md

 This project was built by mainly using JS, HTML and CSS

 ### Project
-The project can be found [here] ("https://github.com/denababaie/calculator")
+The project can be found [here](https://github.com/denababaie/calculator)